-- First, survey both the home care options in your area as well as the elderly (residential) care facilities that you may be able to enroll in.
+- Survey both the home care options in your area as well as the elderly (residential) care facilities that you may be able to enroll in.
 Seriously consider the costs and benefits of both, taking into consideration how your family will adapt to your choice.

-- Second, consider your future.
-If you already have early signs of Alzheimer's disease, you may want to second guess a home care option in favor of a elderly care facility where they will be able to take care of you and watch you more carefully.
+- Consider your future.
+If you already have early signs of Alzheimer's disease, you may want to second guess a home care option in favor of a elderly care facility.

 After you have assessed your options, talk about it with your family.
 You may be surprise to find out just how much they are willing to do for you.
 After all, they are your loved ones.